ellysh/l2bot/README.txt

 kSelfManaPos - coordinates of the player's mana bar kSelfManaColor - color of the player's full mana bar (by default blue) kMoveControlPos1,kMoveControlPos2,kMoveControlPos3 - three screen points to check player's moving

+More information about this parameters is available in interface_conf_1.png and interface_conf_2.png illustrations in the 'images' directory.

 Specify or leave unchanged class spicific skills hotkeys in the files of 'tactics' directory.
 You can find these in the spoiler.au3, tank.au3 and warcrayer.au3 files.